Late Model Stock.

 What do you mean by rails?

 If you run a line down the middle of a car, the perimeter rail Late Model Stock will have the same distance from the center line to the outside of the frame rails on both sides of the car.
+They are made of three-by-four tubing and designed to have equal chassis on both sides of the car.

 If you like what you read here, become a Short Track Scene Patreon and support short track journalism!